 Story of Korean Sweets – Yakwa and Yaksik

 I have heard this story Korean sweets from my husband’s oldest uncle when I first got married but I really did not realize the significance of it until now…you can find several different versions of this Korean sweets story on the Korean internet but here is the family’s version.
-Hopefully my daughter will be able to appreciate and pass on the tradition to her children some day.

-During the early Joseon Dynasty, about 450 years ago, a young girl (we only know her as a daughter of Lee SeungJi since girls did not have a recorded name at that time) married into a family who’s last name was Suh.
-Only after being married for a few years, she became widowed at a very young age of 21.
-She had one son who was remarkably talented and intelligent.
-According to the family history, this son (who’s name was Sung Suh and was also nicknamed Yak-Bong) was so smart that even the King heard the story of this boy wonder who had mastered the basics of reading and writing at a very young age of 6.
 Yak-Bong was called to appear in front of the King.
 He was to be tested on his knowledge of Chinese characters which was the official written language during the Joseon Dynasty.
 The boy knew every character that he was asked and the King was so impressed that he told Sung to come to the King’s palace in Seoul to study with the Kings’ scholars.
 This boy later became a great scholar in the King’s court and the Suh family became famous for producing many scholars and high officials throughout Joseon Dynasty for generations after that.

-But what is just as amazing or perhaps even more amazing is the story of this boy’s mother.
-Sung’s mother suffered a severe case of measles as a child and became blind.
-But her blindness did not stop her from anything.
-When she moved to Seoul with her son, she was already a widow and had to find ways to provide for her son and his education.
+When she became a widow as the husband Suh Seong died at 23, she moved to Seoul with her son to find ways to provide for her son and his education.
 With no other means to support her family (girls were not educated at that time), she decided that she would make money by selling foods that she made at home.
 So, she created (yes, CREATED!)
 Yakwa and Yaksik (aka Yakbap) and sold to people.
 People loved these foods so much that even the King heard about them and wanted to get a taste of them!

 Yak-Sik or Yakshik was made with sweet rice, chestnut and dates which not only tasted great but was a great food to take along.
 It was the first time people had something that was portable but was also filling kept pretty well whether it was hot or cold.